adamsilver/fdpb/02-a-checkout-flow.md

 For these reasons, consider starting without a progress indicator.
 Then test your journey to see if users struggle.
 Remember, it's far easier (and cheaper) to add features, than it is to remove them later on.

-*(Note: some forms are especially long — a lot longer than a checkout flow.
+*(Note: some forms are especially long—a lot longer than a checkout flow.
 In this case, you might need some indication of progress, which is something we'll look at in chapter 10, “A Really Long Form.”)*

 #### Progress step text